BDC Hamburger Icon

 1. Boost your debt-to-equity ratio.

 It’s common sense that a business is generally better off with less debt and more cash on the balance sheet.
+“If you get to a really low debt-to-equity ratio, you can use it to raise capital,” Richmond said.

 To improve that part of your business’s assets, you need to bring in more sales that you can use to pay down debt.
-You may also have to unload assets, such as office equipment or real estate property.
-Boosting your debt-to-equity ratio will strengthen your balance sheet, improve cash flow and put you in a position to pursue growth.
+You also may have to unload assets, such as office equipment or real estate property.
+Boosting your debt-to-equity ratio will strengthen your balance sheet, improve your cash flow and put you in a position to pursue growth.

 2. Reduce the money going out.